Social Media | The Big Opportunity Hospitality Signs are Missing

 It’s the power of temptation.

-Social media is more intimate than say information about pool hours, and this makes guests feel like they know you better and can connect with you.
+Social media is more intimate than say, for example, information about pool hours.
+It makes guests feel like they know you better and can connect with you.
 Such emotional engagement makes a big part of the customer experience, which impacts customer loyalty and retention.

-Posting your social media activity also makes it clear that you are an active and responsive user, and this increases the changes of your customers responding.
+Posting your social media activity also makes it clear that you are an active and responsive user.
+Additionally, this increases the changes of your customers responding.
 They want to get personal with you.